Scalable Wake-up of Multi-Channel Single-Hop Radio Networks: Technical Preliminaries

 Time performance of wake-up algorithms is measured as the number of rounds counted from the first spontaneous activation until the round of the first message heard on the network.
 Performance bounds of wake-up algorithms in this paper employ the following three parameters: $n$, $b$, and $k$, which are natural numbers such that $1\le k\le n$.
 Here $n$ is the number of stations, $b$ is the number of channels, and $k$ denotes an upper bound on the number of stations that may get activated spontaneously in an execution.
 Given the parameters $n$, $k$, and $b$, they determine what can be called the \emph{$(n,k,b)$-wake-up problem}: find an algorithm that minimizes the time of waking up a network with $n$ nodes and $b$ channels when up to $k$ stations can be activated spontaneously.

 We consider deterministic and randomized algorithms whose goal is to wake up a network.
-They are \emph{oblivious} in that actions of stations are determined in advance, such determination is given as probabilities of actions in the case of randomized algorithms.
+They are \emph{oblivious} in that the actions of stations are determined in advance; such a determination is given as the probabilities of actions in the case of randomized algorithms.

 A parameter of a system or executions is \emph{known} when it can be used in codes of algorithms.
-For an instance of an $(n,k,b)$-wake-up problem, the number of channels $b$ is assumed to be known, which is natural, since if all stations can use all channels then they need to know them.
-Regarding the other parameters $n$ and $k$, in this paper, if $n$ is known then $k$ is not assumed as known, which is the case of deterministic algorithms, and if $k$ is known then $n$ is not assumed to be known, which is the case of the randomized algorithm.
+For an instance of an $(n,k,b)$-wake-up problem, the number of channels $b$ is assumed to be known, which is natural, since stations need to know channels in order to use them.
+Regarding the other parameters $n$ and $k$ in this paper, the assumptions are as follows.
+If $n$ is known then $k$ is not assumed as known, which is the case of deterministic algorithms.
+If $k$ is known then $n$ is not assumed to be known, which is the case of a randomized algorithm.